 So, what of augmented reality in business?
 How are organisations viewing AR technology?

-Well, Market and Markets revealed that marketers are starting to invest in AR, with forecasts for the revenue of AR to reach over $60 billion dollars by 2023.
+Well, Digi Capital revealed that marketers are starting to invest in AR, with forecasts for the revenue of AR to reach over $120 billion dollars in 2020.
 If this seems like a big figure, consider what this consumer survey from Retail Dive revealed:

 "40% of consumers are likely to spend more on products if they experience them through AR, whilst 61% of shoppers would like to buy from retailers offering AR over retailers which don’t."
 (Source: Retail Dive)